inuitwallet/nuberrypi/PKGBLD/pcf-google-auth/README.md

 # pcf-modules-gauth

-# Use google-authenticator for 2-factor-authentication for Peerbox
+# Use google-authenticator for 2-factor-authentication for NuBerryPi

 [Google-authenticator](http://en.wikipedia.org/wiki/Google_Authenticator) is most popular 2FA implementation in existance, used by many online services.
 You might know it from crypto-currency exchanges where it is de-facto standard security feature.

-Now you can use it to add extra security to your Peerbox installation.
+Now you can use it to add extra security to your NuBerryPi installation.

 To install it, use following command: